centreon/centreon-plugins/doc/en/user/guide.rst

 ------------------------------------

 With the option, you can used a mode with a plugin.
 It commonly used for database checks.
-For example, i have an application which stores some monitoring information on a database.
+For example, I have an application which stores some monitoring information on a database.
 The developer can use another plugin to create the check (no need to do the SQL connections,...
 It saves time):
 ::

   $ perl centreon_plugins.pl --plugin=database::mysql::plugin --dyn-mode=apps::centreon::mysql::mode::pollerdelay --host=10.30.3.75 --username='test' --password='testpw' --verbose